This blog has been updated on 30th May 2018.

 Overall the exam is comprehensive and hands-on experience programming with AWS is a must.
 I recommend writing at least one sample application in any language of your choice that uses services like S3, DynamoDB, RDS, SQS, EC2, etc.

-There are quite a few white-papers on AWS website and those are a good sources of reference too.
+There are quite a few white-papers on AWS website and those are good sources of reference too.

 How to Register